For those about to wed, I salute you.

 My contract says 6 weeks from your wedding day.
 I don't usually take that long.

 Do you have backup equipment?

 Yes.
 Extra lenses, extra cameras, and so, so many batteries.
 The cameras I use have dual slots for memory cards so I go home at the end of the night with two copies of your images.
 I also shoot with two cameras.

 How do you keep our images safe?
 We've heard horror stories!

 Beyond making two exact copies of your images when I am shooting them, I take other precautions, too.
 Your images never go on the subway or bus.
 The RAW files get backed up immediately when I get home from your wedding to a RAID 1 hard drive that then backs itself up to the cloud every hour.
 They're archived on yet another hard drive that I keep at a relatives house.
 On top of that, everything is backed up to a secure cloud based system, and I never delete the cards themselves until the images are delivered and you have your own copies.

 What is your process like?

-I shoot RAW images on both memory cards.
+I shoot RAW images.
 This allows me to process the photos exactly the way I would like.
 They are hand-corrected by me, with no batch edits or Instagram-type filters, using only professional software.
 For albums and large framed prints, I take it to the next level with a bit of Photoshop on the images (you won't be able to tell!) to make sure they are absolutely perfect.
 Your album will be filled with magazine-quality images.
 This is a source of great pride for me.

 Can we have the RAW images?